drummondj/logaroo/README.md

 )
 ```

-Then from anywhere in you application code:
+Then from anywhere in your application code:

 ```python
 from my_logger import my_logger